Private Flu Jabsin Central London

 To protect your health and those around you.

 Flu can be a miserable illness, sometimes with serious complications.
-If you become infected, you can easily pass it on to people you care about, who may be more vulnerable than you.
+It can interfere with your work or leisure plans.
+If you become infected, you can easily pass it on to people who may be more vulnerable than you.

 Our Patients Speak for Us